serval-uni-lu/creos.simSG.api/README.md

 - `algorithms`: this directory contains all modules that implement an algorithm. **Note:** algorithms **SHOULD NOT** modify the model itself.
     - `circlefinder`: this module retrieves all possible circle in a topology
+    - `extractor`: modules that contains algorithm to extract different elements (cables, entities, fuses, ...) of a grid
     - `transformers`: contain different modules to transform the grid into another format or from another format to the grid
             - `json`: transform the grid from/into JSON object
 - `model`: module that contains the smart grid model, should only contain an abstraction of the grid state
 - `scenarios`: this module contains the implementation of the different pre-built topologies